chaseruskin/orbit/docs/src/reference/environment_variables.md

 Orbit also sets environment variables during runtime such that any subprocesses within Orbit, such as targets, can access necessary information.

+- `ORBIT` - The full path to the `orbit` binary performing the build.

 - `ORBIT_MANIFEST_DIR` - The full path to the directory that contains the current ip's manifest.

 - `ORBIT_MANIFEST_FILE` - The full path to the file that is the current ip's manifest.